WenjianBI/POLMM/README.md

 ### We support Dense GRM and Sparse GRM to adjust for sample relatedness

-**Using dense GRM:** We use similar strategies as in SAIGE and BOLT-LMM.
-When sample size is greater than 400K, this is still a little bit slow.
+**Using dense GRM:** Similar strategies as in SAIGE and BOLT-LMM were used when fitting the null model.

-**Using sparse GRM (Our recommendation):** Much faster than using dense GRM.
-If users want to use sparse GRM (which supports LOCO option), should pass argument 'SparseGRM' to main function POLMM_Null_Model().
+**Using sparse GRM (Our recommendation):** Much faster than using dense GRM and also supports LOCO option.
+Users should pass an R object of 'SparseGRM' to the main function POLMM_Null_Model().
+The below is the manual to make an R object of 'SparseGRM' which can include multiple GRMs for different chromosomes.

-**How to get an R object of SparseGRM:**
+**How to make an R object of SparseGRM:**
 1. Download gcta software from https://cnsgenomics.com/software/gcta/#Overview
-1. Use function getSparseGRMParallel() to generate GRM files for each chromosome (split all subjects into multiple parts: we use 250 parts for UK Biobank analysis)
+1. Use function getSparseGRMParallel() to generate GRM files for each chromosome (can split all subjects into multiple parts: we use 250 parts for UK Biobank analysis)
 1. Use function getSparseGRM() to combine all GRM files to generate an R object of "SparseGRM" to be passed to main function POLMM_Null_Model()